Michael Paynter: 2013–2016: Weary Stars and The Voice Australia

-On 13 January 2014, Paynter released a new single, "Weary Stars".
+On 13 January 2014, Paynter released the single "Weary Stars".
 "Weary Stars" is the first single from Paynter's debut studio album of the same name.
 The album was released to iTunes on 31 January 2014.

-Since 2011, Paynter has provided keyboard, guitar and vocals on Icehouse tours.
+Since 2011, Paynter has provided keyboards, guitar and vocals on Icehouse's tours.
 Besides backing vocals, he also sings "Man of Colours" at the live shows.

-Paynter spent most of 2015 supporting The Veronicas on their promotional tour and Delta Goodrem on her "Wings" promotion.
-He also contributed to Reece Mastin, on his album Change Colours, and on the single "Even Angels Cry".
+Paynter spent most of 2015 supporting the Veronicas on their promotional tour and Delta Goodrem on her "Wings" promotion.
+He also co-wrote Reece Mastin's single "Even Angels Cry" from Mastin's 2015 album Change Colours.

-Paynter has joined Michael Delorenzis to create MSquared Productions, working as songwriters and producers.
+Paynter joined Michael Delorenzis to create MSquared Productions in 2016, working as songwriters and producers.

+2017–present: Theatre roles and touring

-Paynter is playing the role of Jesus in the Sydney, Melbourne and Brisbane performances of Jesus Christ Superstar.
+In 2024, Paynter played the role of Jesus in the Sydney, Melbourne and Brisbane performances of Jesus Christ Superstar.

+In December 2025, Paynter announced the Great Australian Songbook Tour in 2026 performing some of Australia's most iconic songs.

+Commencing in November 2026, Paynter will portray John Farnham in the jukebox musical Whispering Jack: The John Farnham Musical for the Sydney Theatre Company.